 New York State is waiving the 7-Day waiting period for unemployment insurance benefits for people who are totally or partially unemployed due to Coronavirus (COVID-19) closures or quarantines.

-- The Department of Labor advises that you should use the website if possible to file your claim and wait for them to contact you directly.
+The Unemployment Insurance hotline is experiencing intermittent phone issues and long wait times.
+You should use the DOL website if possible to file your claim and wait for DOL to contact you directly.
 The new streamlined online application system can handle most applications from start to finish.

 Visit the U.S. Department of Labor website.

 Learn about Unemployment Insurance, Pandemic Unemployment Assistance (PUA), and Extended Benefits.

 The DOL will provide payments for the Lost Wages Assistance (LWA) program, which provides an additional $300 in weekly benefits to unemployed New Yorkers.